 Greg Maletic (Director of Special Projects at Panic Inc.) gave a lecture about Playdate.
 Playdate is a tiny, yellow, handheld game console, which made a bigger splash than its creators envisioned when it was announced in May 2019.
 Relying on a combination of old tech (a 1-bit black-and-white display), new design (from Sweden), and some just-plain-weird ideas (a side-mounted crank as a game controller), software maker Panic Inc. hopes that Playdate can carve itself a niche in a video game marketplace where giants dominate.

 The Mobile Gaming Expo

 The was the very first public exhibition of the current collection of the Mobile Gaming Research Lab (MGRL).
 The MGRL worked to create an archeological collection of mobile games.
 Our goal was to develop a mobile gaming database where researchers can search for and retrieve information about mobile and location-based games.
 This first expo showcased a range of mobile gaming devices beginning in the late 80s to contemporary examples.
-In addition, we showed documentations of canonical mobile games, which emphasize the increasingly hybrid nature of mobile game play.
+In addition, we showed documentation of canonical mobile games, which emphasize the increasingly hybrid nature of mobile gameplay.
 With the initial showcase of our collection, we asked participants to consider the materiality of mobile media; specifically, the ways that mobile devices have changed to allow for different kinds of user-device interactions and experiences of urban spaces.